Fingerprinting for employment purposes costs $25.00.

 The D.A.R.E. program provides lessons on self-esteem, dealing with peer pressure, and avoiding violence to hundreds fifth-grade students at all USD 250 and St. Mary’s elementary schools every year.

 To learn more about the D.A.R.E.
-Program or schedule a presentation for your meeting or event, contact Lieutenant Tim Tompkins at (620) 235-0400.
+Program or schedule a presentation for your meeting or event, contact Lieutenant Ben Henderson at (620) 235-0400.

 Organized neighborhood watch groups are a key component to alerting the Department to suspicious activities in your area.
 Neighborhood Watch Groups are trained in home- and self-protection, suspect identification, and how to serve effectively as additional eyes and ears for law enforcement agencies in their communities.

 To start a Neighborhood Watch group, simply talk to your neighbors.
 Discuss the crime problems in your area and talk about the value of a watch group.
 Then, contact the Department and request information about starting a Neighborhood Watch group in your neighborhood.